Cost Sharing in Two-Sided Markets: Approximately Efficient Mechanism

-Next, we need to prove that the solution produced by \textsc{lottery-alg} will be $x^*/\gamma$.
-We first show that $x^*$ is a fractional optimal solution to \textsc{primal} even if we replace the objective function coefficients $V_j(S)$ with $\hat{V}_j(S)$ to get \textsc{primal-hat}.
+We now show that $x^*$ is a fractional optimal solution to \textsc{primal} even if we replace the objective function coefficients $V_j(S)$ with $\hat{V}_j(S)$ to get \textsc{primal-hat}.
 Suppose this was not true and let $x'$ be an optimal solution to \textsc{primal-hat} that achieves objective value $W(x')>W(x^*)$ (note $W(x^*)$ is the objective value both for \textsc{primal} and \textsc{primal-hat}).
 We may assume every positive $x'_{jS}$ is such that $V_j(S)=\hat{V}_j(S)$, since, if this is not true, we can easily transform $x'$ into this form (move all the value of $x'_{jS}$ to the corresponding variable for the minimal set that achieves the same $\hat{V}_j(S)$).
 Now the objective value $W(x')$ will be the same for both \textsc{primal} and \textsc{primal-hat}, which gives a contradiction to the optimality of $x^*$ for \textsc{primal}, since it would mean that $W(x')$, which is larger than $W(x^*)$, is the objective value for \textsc{primal} as well.
 This means we can use $x^*$ as the optimal fractional solution to give to \textsc{lottery-alg}, together with $\hat{V}_j(\cdot)$ functions, and compute a lottery as in Lemma \ref{swamy}.

-Finally, we need to argue that every integral solution in the lottery can be converted into an integral solution for the $V_j(\cdot)$ functions with the same welfare.
-For each seller $j$ with assigned buyer set $S$, we can compute $S^*\in\arg\max_{S'\subseteq S}\sum_{i\in S'}v_{ij}-c_j(S')$ using supermodular maximization.
-We then keep the players in $S^*$ assigned to the seller and remove the players in $S\setminus S^*$. \end{proof}
+Finally, as we argued before, every integral solution in the lottery can be converted into an integral solution for the $V_j(\cdot)$ functions with the same welfare.
+For each seller $j$ with assigned buyer set $S$, we can compute $S^*\in\arg\max_{S'\subseteq S}\sum_{i\in S'}v_{ij}-c_j(S')$ using our demand oracle.
+We then keep the players in $S^*$ assigned to the seller and remove the players in $S\setminus S^*$.